 Customer service today has become one of the least understood business philosophies.

 Consumers now expect to be disappointed.
-During every presentation I give on this topic I start by asking the crowd “ How many of you have recently visited a business where the person serving you was either having a bad day or appeared to hate their job?
+During every presentation I give on this topic, I start by asking the crowd “ How many of you have recently visited a business where the person serving you was either having a bad day or appeared to hate their job?”
 Hands fly up eagerly with many hoping for the opportunity to tell their story.
-When in a classroom setting I ask everyone to write down the best and worst examples of customer service that they have recently experienced.
-Throughout the day each student ( all adults ) is given an opportunity to share both stories with the group.
+When in a classroom setting, I ask everyone to write down the best and worst examples of customer service that they have recently experienced.
+Throughout the day, each student (all adults) is given an opportunity to share both stories with the group.
 Not surprisingly, the bad stories are amazing and told with much emotion.
-The good stories are presented fairly but usually followed by amazement from the story teller and the class.
-As business owners, we have either taken our eye off the ball or we are watching the wrong ball.
+The good stories are presented fairly, but usually followed by amazement from the story teller and the class.
+Many business owners, have either taken their eye off the ball or they are watching the wrong ball.

 As businesses, we can do better.
 Excellent Customer Service has to be a corporate attitude that starts at the top.
 Owners need to remember that consumers are not a pain, they are the point.
 Most do.
 The problem arises when this attitude doesn’t make it to the front line team.
 Workers today are often clock watchers, doing their time and planning how to spend their pay checks.
 Certainly not all, but enough so that almost everyone raises their hands when asked the bad mood, hate the job question above.
 On a recent trip to Maui, we arrived at our resort after 8 ½ hours of flying to be greeted by a desk attendant seeming to have a bad day.
 He was grumpy, curt and almost rude.
 Does this story shock anyone reading this article?
 We have dozens just like it.